 The Investor Relations section of the Company’s website provides all required regulatory information as well as additional information shareholders may find helpful including: Share Services, information on Board Members, Advisors and Significant Shareholdings, a historical list of the Company’s Announcements, Corporate Governance information, the Company’s publications including historic Annual Reports and Notices of Annual General Meetings, together with Share Price information and interactive Charting facilities to assist shareholders analyse performance.

 Results of shareholder meetings and details of votes cast will be publicly announced through the regulatory system and displayed on the Company’s website with suitable explanations of any actions undertaken as a result of any significant votes against resolutions.
+Given that each resolution at the 2019 AGM was passed with a 99.9% majority of votes cast, the full details have not been disclosed, the RNS confirming all resolutions were passed can be found in “Share Price & Regulatory Announcements” within the Investor Relations section of our website

 Information on the work of the various Board Committees and other relevant information are included in the Company’s Annual Report and can be found here.